Thank you very much for taking the time and putting this excellent resource together.

 These woods are softer and will dent very easily - even without a pet or without kids.
 They look beautiful, but they are not practical.
 And, ironically, they often cost more (because fewer people buy them).
 Note: American Cherry and Walnut are different than Brazilian Cherry and Walnut.
 American = soft; Brazilian = hard.

 2. Take your shoes off.
-A lot of customers blame their pets for scratches, but often we are the worst culprit.
+A lot of customers blame their pets for scratches, but often the we are the worst culprit.
 While high heels are often not wonderful for hardwood floor, the biggest culprit is not the shoes themselves, but rather what gets caught in the shoes.
 It's those pebbles and dirt that get caught in our shoes that cause most of the scratches.
-Or, sometimes w/ high heels that have been worn a while, the rubber wears off and there is a nail at the bottom.
+Or, sometimes w/ high heels that have been word a while, the rubber wears off and their is a nail at the bottom.
 So before blaming your lovelu pets, look at your own habits.
 For my customers that take their shoes off, their hardwood floors are in way better condition and it's a much longer time before they need to be refinished.

 3. Consider handscraped or distressed hardwoods.
 This is a stylized look that some customers love and some hate.
 It tends to be in style in the South, certain areas in the west, and more rustic homes in the Northeast.
 This look is not for everyone.
 But, here's why it's good for pets...it shows the scratches and dents less because that's how the wood is designed - it dent looks like it fits right in.
 Likewise, hardwood that has more knots and character marks will hide the dent and scratches more.